BFI London Film Festival 2020 (reviews) – our quick read film reviews from the 64th edition of the festival

 Wildfire

 Cathy Brady’s debut feature, Wildfire, is nothing short of ferocious in its power and complexity.
 Wildfire sees, past trauma, mental health and a need for belonging dovetail with the turbulent social history of Northern Ireland as we are allowed entry into the lives of two sisters separated by unspoken pain.
 Their wild and passionate reunion pushes the boundaries of memory, place, sisterhood and belonging as repressed emotions ignite a blaze of drama.
 Brady’s eye for detail is outstanding as two souls merge on the road to either recovery or destruction.
-However, be warned: her movie never attempts to, or wishes to, offer easy answers to the complex social themes it raises.
+However, be warned: her movie never attempts to offer easy answers to the complex social themes it raises.

 Bad Tales